Elabidisoufiane/Elabidisoufiane/README.md

 Proficiency in Spring Boot, React, Angular, Docker, and PostgreSQL.
 Experience building AI-driven solutions tailored to industrial needs.
-A solid foundation in developing scalable, responsive, and secure applications across platforms.
+A solid foundation in developing scalable, responsive, and secure applications.

 🌟 Looking Ahead
 I aim to collaborate with forward-thinking teams to work on impactful projects that combine AI,